-\mathcal{V} .
+$\tilde{\mathcal{V}}$ .
 He shall say to the Lord.

-Thou art my protector, and [my]61 refuge, my God.
+R. Thou art my protector, and [my] refuge, my God.
 Let nothing further be said.

-■ [Let be read]62 the first six Lessons from a Sermon of Blessed Leo, Pope.
+■ [Let be read] the first six Lessons from a Sermon of Blessed Leo, Pope.

 First Lesson.

-63 indicateth to us the observance of the Lenten fast : yet exhortation of our words must also be added, which, the Lord helping, may be neither useless to the lazy, nor burdensome to the devout.
+our words must also be added, which, with the Lord helping, may be neither useless to the lazy, nor burdensome to the devout.
 For while the reason of these days demandeth increase in all our observances: there is no one, I trust, which doth not rejoice himself at being aroused to these works.
-For though our nature, while it remaineth changeable by <its> mortality, if indeed it be advancing to the highest pursuit of virture: yet always hath the possibility that it may fall back, as it hath the possibility that it may increase.
+For though our nature, while it remaineth changeable by <its> mortality, if indeed it be advancing to the highest pursuit of virtue: yet always hath the possibility that it may fall back, as it hath the possibility that it may increase.
 And this is the true justice of the perfect, that they should never presume themselves to be perfect, lest flagging from the purpose of their as yet unfinished journey: they should thereupon fall into the danger of failure, through giving up the desire for progress.
 But thou.